 Whitehead was formerly a trial attorney in private practice in Boston and also has experience as an assistant district attorney in New York City.
 She directed a clinical program at Brooklyn Law School; worked for the American Civil Liberties Union in Jackson, Mississippi; and developed a comprehensive education program for the Brooklyn Botanic Garden.
 Whitehead received her J.D. from Cardozo School of Law in 1982 and her B.S. from Cornell University in 1976.

-When asked what excites her about her involvement at Berklee, Whitehead said, “Berklee is a unique, world-class institution on the move, full of extraordinarily talented people who are accomplishing a lot under Roger’s leadership.
+When asked what excites her about her involvement at Berklee, Whitehead said, “Berklee is a unique, world-class institution on the move, full of extraordinarily talented people.
 It’s also fun and it’s always dynamic.”
 Whitehead is a big music fan but doesn’t play favorites—she has so many she can’t list them.
 She is also an avid reader, photography collector, moviegoer, hiker, and skier.